ksator/junos-verifications-automation-with-jsnapy/README.md

 ```

 #### optionnal arguments:

-you can use these optionnal arguments:
+you can use optionnal arguments.

+##### Run this command to discover the optionnal arguments:
 ```
 jsnapy -h
 ```